 In order to be eligible for participation in inter-scholastic athletics, students must have passed all classes from the previous quarter.
 Students must be currently passing all classes during the marking period of participation as well.
 (Per MHSAA regulations) Please see The New Standard Athletic Handbook for specific guidelines on eligibility and athletic procedures.
 Students who have an interest in participating in sports at the college level must become familiar with NCAA guidelines for participation.
 These guidelines specify requirements regarding: GPA, ACT/SAT scores, applications and visits.
-Students must have a minimum of a 2.2 to compete in school offered athletics.
 Additionally, many of these guidelines are changing.
 Athletic candidates must complete a CLEARINGHOUSE form.